openhab/openhab-addons/bundles/org.openhab.binding.pulseaudio/README.md

 ## Binding Configuration (optional)

 The Pulseaudio binding can be customized to handle different devices.
-The Sink support is activated by default and you need no further action to use it.
-If you want to use another type of device, or disable the Sink type, you have to switch the corresponding binding property.
+The Sink and Source support is activated by default and you need no further action to use it.
+If you want to use another type of device, or disable the Sink/Source type, you have to switch the corresponding binding property.

 -   **sink:** Allow the binding to parse sink devices from the pulseaudio server
 -   **source:** Allow the binding to parse source devices from the pulseaudio server